AQR Corporate Arbitrage: A Multifaceted Approach to Arbitrage Investing

 The fees and charges paid by the Fund will reduce the return on your investment.
 Certain costs paid by the Fund will be charged in USD and exchange rate fluctuations may cause these costs to increase or decrease when converted into your local currency.

-AQR is entitled to receive a performance fee in relation to certain share classes of the Fund.
+The Investment Manager is entitled to receive a performance fee in relation to certain share classes of the Fund.
 Please refer to the prospectus to check if a performance fee is charged on your shares and for further detail of the performance fee calculation method.
-Where charged, the performance fee is calculated in respect of each twelve-month period ending on 31 March of each year.
-The performance fee calculation methodology incorporates a loss carry forward mechanism, meaning that where a share class has underperformed its hurdle specified in the prospectus in a past calculation period or periods, no performance fee will be charged for the current calculation period unless that underperformance is caught up.
-The performance fee amounts to 15% of any increase in value of the share class above the relevant hurdle.
+Where charged, the performance fee is calculated in respect of each twelve-month period ending on 31 March of each year (“Calculation Period”).
+The performance fee calculation methodology applies a high-on-high model, whereby the performance fee may only be charged if the net asset value per share exceeds the net asset value per share at which the performance fee was last crystallised.
+The performance fee may only be charged if the cumulative overperformance/(underperformance) since the date at which the performance fee was last crystallised is a positive amount.
+In other words, the methodology incorporates a “loss carryforward” mechanism, meaning that losses carried forward from a previous Calculation Period will have to be recovered before any performance fee becomes payable.
+The performance fee amounts to 10% of any increase in value of the share class above the relevant hurdle.
+Negative performance of the hurdle will not be taken into account in calculating the performance fee.
 The performance fee is crystallised annually on 31 March, or the date when shares are redeemed.
-Generally, the performance fee is paid to the AQR within 14 business days of the month end in which crystallisation occurs.
-You should note that a performance fee may be charged even for periods when the Fund’s performance is negative.
+The performance reference period (i.e. the time horizon over which the performance is measured and the loss carryforward mechanism applies) corresponds to the whole life of the share class and cannot be reset.
+Generally, the performance fee is paid to the Investment Manager within 14 business days of the month end in which crystallisation occurs.

 Information for clients in the United Kingdom